 The profound disregard of the ethical and existential force of Nonlife as part of existence became a necessary feature of Immanuel Kant’s notion of the sublime.
 In “Critique of Judgement,” Kant discussed two forms of the sublime: the mathematic and dynamic.
 Both are triggered by a natural object of a certain magnitude and expanse.
 Crucial to this trigger is a presupposition that natural objects such as Sleeping Buffalo or the Alps above Carisolo lack the capacity to have their own interests and purposes.

-No life form can trigger the sublime, Kant seems to suggest, because all life forms have some purpose, even if merely to grow and reproduce.
-Only certain forms of Nonlife can exceed our capacities of reason to comprehend, and allow us to experience that which is beyond the senses, and thus produce in humans an understanding of our superiority and rightful dominion over nature.
+Life cannot trigger the sublime, Kant seems to suggest, because all life forms have some purpose, even if merely to grow and reproduce.
+Only Nonlife, like the Alps towering above my ancestral village, can exceed our capacities of reason to comprehend, to experience that which is beyond the senses.
+Kant might say that the mountains gave me a simultaneous sense of physical powerlessness, but also my independence and difference, proving the superiority of human reason and our rightful dominion over nature.
 Or, as Wynter and da Silva point out, provide certain humans — the Western diaspora — this understanding.

 In order to produce the superiority of Western reason, rock (and the human other) must first be experienced as a specific kind of thing, something that cannot be murdered or killed because it is radically other to Life — the geological, the meteorological, everything that seems not to have a capacity to give birth, grow, reproduce and die from within its own evolving skin.
 What is outside of Life can have no judgment, no reason, no ethical measure — because judgment, reason and ethics have been built from within the division between Nonlife and Life, from within a geontological imaginary.
 This imaginary underlies capitalism, how the nonhuman world can be treated, what kind of concern extended to it, what sort of person you become if you refuse to participate.